FRAMEWORK

 You never know who might have a lead on your next job.

-Leopard’s slack group is a tightly-knit, invite-only group for women & non-binary engineers to get intel on tech companies’ company cultures, compensation, gender ratios, and much more.
+Leopard’s Slack group is a tightly-knit, invite-only group for women & non-binary engineers to get intel on tech companies’ company cultures, compensation, gender ratios, and much more.
 Did we mention it's forever free?

-Connect with the Leopard team to get support during your job search, mentorship opportunities, back channeling help, interview prep assistance, and more.
+Connect with the Leopard team to get support during your job search, mentorship opportunities, backchanneling help, interview prep assistance, and more.
 Sign up here to get in touch with the Leopard team & get access to our network.

 To Wrap Up..